MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/the-i2c-transport.md

 | AccelerometerDevice.cpp | CAccelerometerDevice |
 | Adxl345.h               | N/A                  |

-The I<sup>2</sup>C (Inter-IC) transport is a two-wire serial transport that was introduced by the Phillips Corporation for their consumer products.
+The I<sup>2</sup>C (Inter-IC) transport is a two-wire serial transport introduced by the Phillips Corporation for their consumer products.
 Sensors are one category of device that support this transport.
 Examples include:

 - ADXL345 accelerometer
 - HMC5883L compass